 Birding depends on water levels and seasons.
 Especially after a dry summer autumn can be disappointing, but bird numbers always increase in december.
 During January-May birding is often rewarding.

-Just a few of the nice birds you can see here are Penduline Tit, Bluethroat, Eurasian Spoonbill and Smew.
+Just a few of the nice birds you can see here are Penduline Tit, Bluethroat, Spoonbill and Smew.

 When visiting on fair weather weekend days you can expect a lot recreation in the reserve, making birding less enjoyable.
 Note that 'De Afgraving' is added as a seperate site for people who don't have the time or ability to do the entire tour.